Tweaked COVID boosters in US must target newer omicron types | WTOP News

 “We’re continuing to collect more data from our study on BA.4/5 and will be in touch as soon as we are ready to submit,” Pfizer spokeswoman Jerica Pitts said in an emailed message.

 Moderna told FDA’s advisers that switching to the even newer strains now circulating might delay its booster update another month.
-Moderna didn’t immediately respond to requests for comment Thursday.
+A company spokeswoman said Moderna plans to submit its vaccine data to regulators.

 The FDA’s order doesn’t guarantee that those combo shots would be offered in the fall.
 Manufacturers still have to provide key data before the agency decides whether to authorize modified boosters — and the Centers for Disease Control and Prevention then would have to decide how they’re used.